PluribusDigital/Lowering-Barriers-to-Open-Data/_sections/4-Stage3.md

 ---
-title: Stage 3 - Publishing the Data
+title: Stage 3 - Publish
 ---

 <div class="highlight-pullout">Publishing data is often the most technical aspect of the lifecycle, but also the fastest changing.</div>